 - Connect the Dots.
 After reading, you can go ahead and break the sentence into small parts to further know which part has incorrect grammar usage.

 - Don’t Rush.
-This theory applies to both Grammar as well as Sentence Correction Questions.
+This theory applies to Grammar and Sentence Correction Questions also.
 The options are always close-fitting so make sure you have the correct one.

 How to Prepare for Parajumble Questions